 Choose whether the answers are case-sensitive.

-Next, fill in the answers you will accept one by one and enter the grade for each.
+Next, fill in the variations in/ varied versions of answers you will accept one by one and enter the grade for each.
 All the right answers may be given 100% grade.
 The alternate answers (e.g. usually different spellings or phrasingsthat you will also accept) you would enter these in answer fields.
 Also create feedback for each answer.

 Decide penalty factor, if applicable